 The PACOPE programmes set up in West Africa are based on an approach that gives families a sense of responsibility, avoiding dependence on SOS support to cover the needs of their children.

 By helping parents/guardians to develop their own income-generating activities and by offering them advice and moral support throughout the intervention, the programme increases their awareness, decision-making power and financial capacity.
 Parents/guardians are given the opportunity to cover their children’s basic needs (e.g. paying school fees, health, food, etc.) and to respect their rights to survival, development, protection and participation.

 The Tahoua region is located on the border with Mali.

-264 families with 915 vulnerable children from 4 municipalities in the city of Tahoua and their communities.
+265 families including 1,001 children and 42 vulnerable young people from 4 communes of the city of Tahoua and their communities.

 To enable parents to fully assume their parental role in an autonomous manner within a community that supports the respect of children’s rights.

 To find out more :